4GeeksAcademy/master-javascript-programming-exercises/exercises/005-getProperty/README.md

-# `05` getProperty
+# `005` getProperty

 ## 📝 Instructions:

 1. Write a function called `getProperty`.
 Given an object and a key, `getProperty` returns the value of the property at the given key.

+## Example:

 ```Javascript
 var car = {